80 dogs rescued from condemned home in Ohio

-The Licking County Humane Society in Heath, Ohio, took in all 80 pups, cleaned them up and workers there are helping the animals find new homes.
+The Licking County Humane Society in Heath, Ohio, took in all 80 pups and cleaned them up, and workers there are helping the animals find new homes.
 Thirty-eight are already adopted or on their way to being adopted.

 Elycia Taylor, the program and communications director of the humane society, told NewsNation Friday night that this was worst case her organization has ever dealt with.